LOADING ...

 we was $50 and had to pick up the garbage in the snow, but thats not

-They got a building down New York City, it's called Street,
+They got a building down New York City, it's Whitehall Street,

-day, and I walked in, I sat down, got good and the night before, so
+day, and I walked in, I sat down, got and drunk the night before, so

 I looked and felt my when I went in that morning. `Cause I wanted to

-look like the all-American kid from New York City, man I wanted, I
+look like the all-American kid New York City, man I wanted, I wanted

-to feel the all-, I wanted to be the all American kid from New York,
+to feel like the all-, I wanted to be the all kid from New York,

-and I walked in, sat down, I was hung down, down, hung up, and all
+and I walked in, sat down, I was down, brung down, hung up, and all

-o' mean nasty ugly things.
+kinds o' mean nasty things.
 And I waked in and sat down and they gave

 And I up there, I said, "Shrink, I want to kill.
 I mean, I wanna, I

 wanna kill.
 Kill.
-I wanna, I wanna see, I wanna see blood and and
+I wanna, I see, I wanna see blood and gore and

-and veins in my teeth.
-Eat dead burnt bodies.
+guts and veins in my teeth.
+Eat burnt bodies.
 I mean kill, Kill,

-he jumpin up and down with me and we was both jumping up and down
+he started jumpin up and down with me and we was jumping up and down

 yelling, "KILL, KILL."
-And the came over, pinned a medal on me,
+And the sargent over, pinned a medal on me,

-detections, and all kinds of stuff that they was doin' to me
+detections, neglections and all kinds of stuff they was doin' to me

-at the thing there, and I was for two hours, three hours, four
+at the thing there, and I was there for two hours, three hours,

 ugly things and I was just a tough time there, and they was

-inspecting, injecting every single part of me, and was leaving no
+inspecting, injecting every part of me, and they was leaving no

 part untouched.
-Proceeded through, and when I finally to the see the
+Proceeded through, and I finally came to the see the

-last man, I walked in, walked in sat after a whole big thing there,
+last man, I walked in, walked in sat down after a whole big there,

-and I walked up and said, "What do you want?"
-He said, "Kid, we got
+and I up and said, "What do you want?"
+He said, "Kid, we only got

-And I proceeded to him the story of the Alice's Restaurant Massacre,
+And I proceeded to tell him the of the Alice's Restaurant Massacre,

-with full and five part harmony and stuff like that and all
+with full orchestration and five part harmony and stuff that and all

 go to court?"

-And I to tell him the story of the twenty seven eight-by-ten
+And I proceeded to tell him the story of the seven eight-by-ten

 colour glossy pictures the circles and arrows and the paragraph on